 My son and I have watched Star Trek all summer on Netflix streaming — the original series, the Next Generation, Voyager — plus all the movies.
 We've still got a long way to go, but as we go along, I notice he's turning into a mini-geek Sci-Fi, enjoying himself and even quoting lines from the shows.

-My favorite is this line by Spock from Star Trek IV: The Voyage Home.
+My favourite is this line by Spock from Star Trek IV: The Voyage Home.

 Nothing unreal exists.

-Pondering that I realized how much science fiction has affected my life philosophy.
-While others might be able to quote from the Bible or the Qu’ran or Torah, I can quote lines from the Bene Gesserit Litany against Fear (Frank Herbert’s Dune).
+Pondering that, I realized how much science fiction had affected my life philosophy.
+While others might quote from the Bible or the Qu'ran or Torah, I can quote lines from the Bene Gesserit Litany against Fear (Frank Herbert's Dune).

 I must not fear.